Inground Pools and Ground Water: How To Manage A High Water Table (Video)

 5. Continue removing ground water until the concrete deck/surround is poured.

-And if you have any questions or comments please leave them below.
+As always, if you have any questions or comments, please leave them below.

 Thanks and happy digging!